-"The hydronic system installed at SHCC provides the greatest benefit available in terms of controlling climatic conditions," Myers said.
 "There's no question the investment made by the club will pay dividends year-round.
+It allows for more play and higher-quality surfaces.
 Our members hope to play golf whenever they can, and this increases that possibility.
-It's a major differentiating factor for Southern Hills Country Club.
+It's a major differentiating factor for Southern Hills Country Club."

-"While I've been a part of installing this system multiple times, the real credit goes to the Club Leadership at Southern Hills," Myers continued.
-"Every superintendent would love to be able to manipulate the temperature of the soil with hydronics."
+Myers adds: "While I've been a part of installing this system multiple times, the real credit goes to the club leadership at Southern Hills.
+Every superintendent would love to be able to manipulate the temperature of the soil with hydronics.
+This club's leadership is forwardthinking.
+Without great general managers and club boards of directors, these advancements would never have occurred." pme